Richter BU Collection

 Patrick Geddes(Ballater, Scotland, 1854 – Montpellier, 1932) was a biologist and pioneer of the theory of symbiosis, to the point of being hailed as the “Scottish Darwin.”

-A political activist, he was also a theorist of active education, environmental concepts in urban planning, and urban programming.
-Designer of the Tel Aviv master plan and founder of a highly influential school of urban thought—of whichthe École nationale supérieure d’architecture de Montpellier(ENSAM) is one of many heirs—he spent the last eight years of his life in Montpellier, where he founded an internationally oriented institution of higher education in 1924, known as the Collège des Écossais.
+A political activist, he was also a theorist of active education, environmental concepts in urban planning, and urban development.
+As the designer of Tel Aviv’s master plan and the founder of a highly influential school of urban thought—of whichthe École nationale supérieure d’architecture de Montpellier(ENSAM) is one of many heirs—he spent the last eight years of his life in Montpellier, where he founded an internationally oriented institution of higher education in 1924 called the Collège des Écossais.

 banner image: optical views

-86 optical views of Paris and London, in which magnifying lenses create a sense of depth, depicting urban and rural landscapes, monuments, and events.
+86 optical views of Paris and London, in which magnifying lenses create an impression of depth, depicting urban and rural landscapes, monuments, and events.

 An exhibition featuring this collection, titled “The World in Perspective: Views and Optical Illusions in the Age of Enlightenment,” was held in 2014 (September 20–October 31).